jaaybe/readme-generator/README.md

 ## Contributing

-Fully open code.
-Anyone is welcome to change or use at will..
+Fully Open Source.
+No special Instructions..
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.

 ## Tests

-None at this early developement time.
+No testing measures set yet at this early level.

 ## Questions